How failing to set and review employee performance goals can lead to disaster

 Effective performance management relies on setting the right objectives.
 They are what forms its solid foundations.
 Get these wrong and the whole framework will be off-balance, likely to lead to disputes, disagreements and ultimately failure.

-Here are our tips for making sure your objectives work for both your business and your employees:
+Here are our tips for making sure your employee performance goals work for both your business and your employees:

 Closing the circle – end of period reviews